 For many years since online gambling was introduced, sites around the world were accepting real money players from the United States.
 In fact, in 1999, there were more than 250 sites that would accept money from US residents and allow them to bet on sporting events, casino games and lotteries.
 At this time, there were just two states that had laws forbidding residents from engaging in such gambling actions.
 One legislation that was in place was the Federal Wire Act of 1961, which banned all interstate and off shore wagering through any wire device.
 Many years later, the UIGEA was passed and this was another attempt to prevent players form gambling overseas.
 This act prohibited US banks from conducting transactions to any online gambling site.
 The laws regarding online gambling have never been clear as it is not illegal for an individual to gamble online, but with certain restrictions in place, it can be quite a task to fund casino accounts online due to some acts and laws that have been passed.
 The US is making great strides and there are now some individual states that do allow online gambling, providing US players safe and secure sites that will accept cash wagers.

 In 2006, the Unlawful Internet Gambling Enforcement act was passed and the goal was to regulate online gambling for all residents in the United Stated.
 The law did not actually prohibit players from accessing online casinos, instead, it placed restrictions on how online gambling transactions could be completed.
 This law stated that no US player could use credit or debit cards to fund online gambling accounts and US banks were prohibited from processing these transactions.
 In 2011, the American US Department of Justice legalised online horse racing wagers and lotteries and also stated that each individual state should have the ability to determine the legality of online gambling.
 Some US states now offer legal gambling sites, but for players who continue to visit off shore casino sites, UIGEA is still in effect and it will be very difficult to fund and manage a real money account.
 As of now, the law is still active, though residents are free to gamble in states that offer legal gambling online as long as they are residents of that state.
 Fortunately for US players there are many options avaialble still in particular when it comes to online casinos.
 Players from Nevada, New Jersey and Delaware have some great online casino and gambling websites to play at which are fully licensed and regulated in these states.
 Unfortunately as of present for players who do not reside in these states and would like to gamble online must look to offshore providers.
-Doing a quick google search you'll find websites like TopCasinos.com who feature US online casino listings here for example.
+Doing a quick google search you'll find websites like TopCasinos.com who feature US online casino listings.

 Black Friday was an important day for the US online gambling industry and it was a day that completely changed online poker for those that reside in the United States.
 On April 15, 2011, the United States government backed up threats that tackled online gambling activities, especially those related to online poker.
 The US indicted three of the top rated operating poker sites, despite the fact that these sites were operating off shore.
 Absolute Poker, Full Tilt Poker and PokerStars were the targets and charges were filed based on the UIGEA of 2006 and the 1955 Illegal Gambling Business Act.
 Federal agents attacked these three sites stating they were using some fraudulent tactics to process payments from US players.
 The end result was that 76 bank accounts had restraining orders placed on them and five domain names were seized.
 Shortly after Black Friday, the sites were able to return funds to American players who had registered accounts and began to block these players.
 Black Friday caused many problems for players since at that time, only off shore poker sites were available.
 This action resulted in the closing of many operating sites and restricted US players.